HardenedBSD/gitlab-wiki/Home.md

 options PAX_SEGVGUARD
 ```

-Due to performance concerns, SEGVGUARD is set to opt-in by default.
-SEGVGUARD can be set to opt-out by setting the
+SEGVGUARD can be configured by modifying the `hardening.pax.segvguard`
-`hardening.pax.segvguard.status` sysctl node to 2.
+sysctl nodes.

 # PAGEEXEC and MPROTECT (aka, NOEXEC)